delaram-gholampoor-sagha/persys-devops/README.md

 <br>
 **[CNCF]()**
 <!-- TOC -->
-* this is the system design architecture which i came up with it's just a mind map to look at.
+* **this is the system design that i came up with it's more a mind map to look at.**
 * feel free to open an ISSUE mentioning any problems or ideas you might have!

   ![](arch.png)

 Open Source DevOps as a Service platform written in Golang with a rust CLI client and next.js frontend,